pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 current paradigm, not necessarily what would be required in a _commoning paradigm_.
 The exercise was designed to find _common patterns_, not patterns of commoning.
-While this was useful in some ways, it leaves more important questions unanswered, such as _is there a shared resource of the Scholarly Commons?
-If so, what is it? and who is the community that manages that shared resource?_ If we don't have answers to these more fundamental questions, then we really have no way to know whether any of the answers we come up with are right or even what any of the other questions are.
+While this was useful in some ways, it leaves more important questions unanswered, such as _is there a shared resource of a scholarly commons?
+If so, what is it? and who is the community that cares about or manages that shared resource?_ If we don't have answers to these more fundamental questions, then we really have no way to know whether any of the answers we come up with are right or even what any of the other questions are.
 Common and commoning are not the same thing, and a common practice does not a commons make.
 Yes, some existing tools align with practices that we would likely want to carryover into this new way of working, but looking back, I think the focus of this exercise was too narrow.
 If we had kept the discussion more abstract and focused on specific _practices_ rather than on specific tools, we may not have had the eventual disintegration of the main workshop track as so many of the participants left to join [other excellent discussions][ravi's blog post].
 Most of the tools we were studying in this exercise were designed for the research culture and technical infrastructures of the Global North and just [did not connect with many of the people][april's blog post] that we brought from around the world.
 But perhaps even a focus on specific practices would have been too narrow as well, and we should have taken a step back and discussed something else, such as the need for and approaches to global peer-production.
 Even so, I did not expect the participants to react this way, and I think this was an important negative result to obtain and from which we should learn.

+# Scholarly Commoning

-Our process as a committee in defining the Scholarly Commons, aside from the workshops that we have held, has been mostly limited to seeking feedback when we were nearing a finished product.
-Our design process has not been very open, not because we we haven't wanted it to be open, but because of the lack of tooling that works this way.
-We're doing the best we can with what we have, but we need ways to do this better!
+Our process as so far in defining the Scholarly Commons, aside from the few workshops that we have held, has been mostly limited to seeking feedback when we were nearing a finished product.
+Our design process has not been very open, not because we we haven't wanted it that way, but because of the lack of tooling that preserves the continuity of a broad-reaching, multi-faceted exploratory research process.
+I think we're doing the best we can with what we have, but we need ways to do this better!
 I believe that the future really _is_ a [happy place]!

-Throughout this exploration (and it has been a luxury to be able to explore this topic so intensely for so long), I have tried to be open and learn from the many perspectives that have contributed to the ongoing definition of the Commons.
-I have found it particularly interesting that we have not talked at all about the definition of _scholarship_ in this process.
-I think we've assumed that we're trying to create something for the current professional community of scholars and researchers.
-But I think revisiting our definition of scholarship is a necessary part of defining the Scholarly Commons.
+Throughout this exploration (and it has been a luxury to be able to explore this topic so intensely for so long), while I have learned much from the many perspectives that have been shared, I have found it particularly interesting that we have not yet discussed the definition of _scholarship_.
+I think we've assumed that we're trying to create something for the current professional community of scholars, scientists, and researchers, and anyone else who want to play their game.
+But I think revisiting our definitions of scholarship, science, and research is a necessary part of defining the Scholarly Commons.

-# Scholarly Commoning

 If we go back far enough, say three or four hundred years ago, scholarly communication didn't happen in the sort of static, dissemination-oriented way